 Furniture Care

-Proper care and cleaning of furniture
+Proper care and cleaning of furniture preserves

 its beauty!
 We suggest the following: